lcobucci/jwt/docs/upgrading.md

 1. Token configuration methods were renamed
 1. Signature is created via `Builder#getToken()` (instead of `Builder#sign()`)
-1. `DateTimeImmutable` objects are now for the registered claims with dates
+1. `DateTimeImmutable` objects are now used for the registered claims with dates, which are by default encoded as floats with microseconds as precision
 1. Headers should be replicated manually - whenever necessary

 Here's the migration: